From Dark Corner to DOT-COM:

 making nomadic tribes in Central Asia look positively like homebodies.
 Yet,

-almost regardless of what happens in our mobile lives.
-The pressure to make
+regardless of what happens in our mobile lives.
+The pressure to make that

 unlikely that the demands for our mobility will decrease.